harrisonlab/alternaria/genome_submission/publication_submission.md

 files and gff files to be formatted correctly.
 In the case of the gff file, this means parsing it to a .tbl file.

-The commands used to parse these files and prepare the F. oxysporum f. sp. cepae genome for submisson are shown below.
+The commands used to parse these files and prepare the Alternaria spp. genomes for submisson are shown below.

 # Preliminary submission